tsers-js/core/README.md

 ```

-### Execute
+### Executor

-`execute` is like Cycle's `run` but it doesn't make signal proxying from
+`executor` is like Cycle's `run` but it doesn't make signal proxying from
 `output$` back to `input$` (TSERS already has `run` for it!).
 Its only task
 is to subscribe to the output signals, interpret them and execute the
 side-effects if necessary.

-`execute` also ensures that output signals are routed correctly to their
+`executor` also ensures that output signals are routed correctly to their
-own drivers.
+drivers' executors.
 Routing is done by using signal `key` signals having key `X`
 are routed to driver `X` and so on.

 ```javascript